markmcd/roasthub/README.md

 ## Installation

 Ensure you have Python >=3.10 <3.13 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling.

 ### Initial setup